keithrbennett/keithrbennett.github.io/_posts/2012-11-05-intro-to-functional-programming-in-ruby.md

 ### A "Multiple" Function

-Now, let&#8217;s create a function that returns a function that will return multiples of a number:
+Now, let's create a function that returns a function that will return multiples of a number:

 ```ruby
 >mult = ->(multiplier) { ->(n) { multiplier * n } }